80/twenty

 Bejeweled below

-Settling in the sky like a streetlamp,
+settling in the sky like a streetlamp.

-hanging over a canopy of undulating clouds.
+It hangs over a canopy of undulating clouds,

 We coast along the dark, empty boulevard of our night.

-The descent has started,
+The descent has started.

-we fall into the treasure box of the lighted city.
+We fall into the treasure box of the lighted city,

-Bright with early evening hope.
+and bright with early evening hope.

 Quietly near Embankment